Why is my CPT not working in Mac OS 10.15 Catalina or later? How can I fix it?

 5. Now Control-click the CPT app icon, then choose Open from the shortcut menu.

 6. Click Open.

 7. Once the CPT is installed and can be launched, go back to Terminal app from the /Applications/Utilities/ folder and then enter the following command syntax to reestablish the initial settings by which Apple blocks all third party developer apps: sudo spctl –master-enable

 Legacy CPT delivered on a CD/DVD

-Mac OS 10.15 Catalina does not support 32 bit applications.
+Mac OS 10.15 Catalina and later operating systems do not support 32 bit applications.
 Our legacy CPTs delivered on a CD/DVD are 32 bit applications.
 For instructions on how to upgrade to the newest edition, please contact your sales representative.